nathanrhead/data-structures-and-algorithms/javascript/code-challenges/graph/readme.md

 - [x] It returns true if two vertices are directly connected, as well as the weight of the edge between them, regardless of what the points of departure and arrival are.
 - [x] It returns false when the two vertices passed as arguments are not connected by an edge.

+## Code Challenge 38: Features

+Create a function that accepts an adjacency list as a graph, and conducts a depth first traversal.
+Without utilizing any of the built-in methods available to your language, return a collection of nodes in their pre-order depth-first traversal order.

+### Authors: Simon Panek, Nathan Cox

+### Code Challenge 38: Testing

+- [x] It returns a pre-ordered set after a depth-first search.
+- [x] It returns a pre-ordered set after a depth-first search, in a different order than the happy path, since dfs will start with the neighbor first added in the root.
+- [x] It returns null if the graph is empty.

 ## Approach & Efficiency

 - Big O for time: for a breadth-first search, since it's a loop within a loop, time is O(n^2); for the depth-first approach, which is recursive, time is O(n), since it's possible that each node will have to be traversed.